git-ritesh/youtube-webpage-clone/README.md

 # HTML-CSS_Practice

-I'm gonna add some of my basic practices with HTML & CSS
+I'm gonna add some of my basic practices with HTML & CSS and in the end I'll be making a Reponsive Youtube Clone Webpage.

 This is the tutorial I am following for practising.